Restoration Process

 Sanding

-Nearly all the furniture gets a full sanding to remove old finish, minor to moderate surface imperfections, and general build-up from several decades of use.
+If necessary, the furniture gets a full sanding to remove significant surface imperfections.
 We DO NOT use any chemical stripping products.
 All of our surface preparation is done with physical abrasives (sandpaper) which does not introduce any harsh chemicals to the wood.

 Repairs

-After the sanding stage, we make any repairs that may be necessary.
+After inspecting the furniture for any structural or functional issues, we make any repairs that may be necessary.
 This includes cleaning out and re-gluing any loose joints, repairing veneer chips with real teak wood veneer, ensuring all moving parts function smoothly (such as drawers, cabinets, pull-out desk surfaces, etc.) and many more details that are part of our routine work in the shop.

 Finish